MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-setup.md

 ## User access

-The **User access** section of **Settings** displays a list of all users who have a role that allows access to one or more assessments.
+The **User access** section of **Settings** displays a list of all users who have a role that allows access to one or more assessments or regulations.
 From this page, you can make changes to assessment-based role assignments.
 To add or remove such roles for users, follow the steps below:

 1. In **Compliance Manager settings,** select **User access**.

 1. Select the checkbox next to the name of one or more users whose role you want to edit.

-1. From the **Edit assessment roles** dropdown menu above the list of names, select **Add assessment permissions** or **Remove assessment permissions**.
+1. Depending on whether you're editing roles for assessments or regulations: From the **Edit assessment roles** or **Edit regulation roles** dropdown menu above the list of names, select **Add assessment/regulation permissions** or **Remove assessment/regulation permissions**.

-1. **For adding a role**: From the flyout pane, go to the tab that corresponds to the role you want to add (Reader, Assessor, or Contributor), then select **Add assessments**.
-On the next flyout pane, choose the checkbox next to the assessments and select **Apply**, then select **Save**.
+1. **For adding a role**: From the flyout pane, go to the tab that corresponds to the role you want to add (Reader, Assessor, or Contributor), then select **Add assessments/regulations**.
+On the next flyout pane, choose the checkbox next to the assessments/regulations and select **Apply**, then select **Save**.

 1. **For removing a role**: From the flyout pane, go to the tab that corresponds to the role you want to remove (Reader, Assessor, or Contributor).
-Select the button next to the assessments for which you want to remove access, and select the X mark in the **Remove** column.
+Select the button next to the assessments/regulations for which you want to remove access, and select the X mark in the **Remove** column.

    1. A **Remove access?** confirmation box appears.
 Select **Confirm** to remove the user's role, or select **Cancel** to cancel.
 The name of the assessments will now be removed from the role tab.